Alisher Usmanov: Sanctions on Kommersant

-English Wikipedia
+Editing of article on English Wikipedia

-On 12 November 2012, the British newspaper The Times reported that Usmanov had hired a London-based PR firm, RLM Finsbury, that edited Usmanov's article on the online encyclopedia English Wikipedia to remove information on Usmanov's criminal convictions and later controversies surrounding their client.
+In 2012, Usmanov hired London-based public relations firm RLM Finsbury to edit Usmanov's article on English Wikipedia to remove information on Usmanov's criminal convictions and controversies.
 The discovery caused significant backlash among the PR professionals in the UK, with the CEO of the Chartered Institute of Public Relations stressing that "public relations professionals should not directly edit Wikipedia for a client or employer".
-The PR firm acknowledged their actions and stated that they had acted without the authorisation of their client.
+The PR firm said it acted without the authorisation of Usmanov.
 The information was said to have been removed in expectation of the stock market listing of MegaFon, which is controlled by Usmanov.

+Ties to Putin aides

+In 2004, Usmanov acquired 13% of Corus Group (later Tata Steel Europe), borrowing $49.5 million from Sevenkey, a trust for the benefit of Igor Shuvalov, the top assistant to Vladimir Putin; funds were provided by Eugene Shvidler.
+Despite Usmanov's ability to borrow at low rates, Sevenkey received over a 40% annualized return for this investment, in 2006, it received 4.9% of Gallagher's investment income.

-Corruption allegations
+Corruption and bribery allegations

-In 2018 US Senators Marco Rubio, Roger Wicker, Lindsey Graham, and Cory Gardner called on the Trump administration to sanction Usmanov over what they allege is his corruption and bribery of Russian government officials.
+In 2018, US Senators Marco Rubio, Roger Wicker, Lindsey Graham, and Cory Gardner called on the Trump administration to sanction Usmanov alleged is his corruption and bribery of Russian government officials.

-Sanctions
+Money laundering allegations

+In June 2024, Usmanov sued UBS for submitting "unsubstantiated reports" about his transactions, which triggered a money laundering investigation by German authorities.
+Usmanov said that the bank had violated its confidentiality agreements by sharing more than a dozen misleading reports dating from 2018 to 2022 with German police.
+In November 2024, he paid €4 million in fines and charitable donations to settle the money laundering investigation but made no admission of guilt.
+Usmanov’s lawyers said that after more than two-and-a-half years, the investigation had failed to prove the accusations against him.